iorodeo/panels_g4_hardware/README.md

 The current version of the communication board (`comm`) and `programmer` are in `atmega328/four_panel/20mm_matrix/ver3`.

-In addition, the directory helper contains a `placeholder` panel, which can be used as a drop in replacement for a panel with a 35mm×21mm opening to look through.
+In addition, the directory `placeholder` contains a panel, which can be used as a drop in replacement for a panel with a 35mm×21mm opening to look through.

 ## Project structure